Another WolfCop

-Another WolfCop is a 2017 Canadian superhero horror comedy film written and directed by Lowell Dean and is the sequel to the 2014 film WolfCop.
+Another WolfCop is a 2017 Canadian superhero comedy film written and directed by Lowell Dean and is the sequel to the 2014 film WolfCop.
 It was released in theatres December 1, 2017.
 The poster was modeled on the 1986 Sylvester Stallone film Cobra.

 Plot

 A few months after the events of the first film, alcoholic werewolf cop Lou Garou, aka "WolfCop", continues to fight crime in the small town of Woodhaven.
 Garou's partner, Tina Walsh, has become the new police chief—however, Garou's tendencies to violently dispatch criminals in his wolf form has left her frustrated, especially since she is trying to keep Garou's WolfCop identity a secret from the rest of the town.
 Meanwhile, Sydney Swallows, an immensely wealthy businessman and author of self-help books, has helped reinvigorate Woodhaven's economy by re-opening the old brewery under the new name "Darkstar", under which he creates a trendy, newly-developed "Chicken Milk" flavoured beer.

 After slaughtering a gang of criminals attempting to transport a large crate to an unknown location, Garou learns that there may be more reptilian "shifters" in town when he notices that the tag on the crate features the shifter's symbol.
 The next morning, Garou opens the crate, and is shocked to find that it has Willie Higgins, his supposedly deceased friend, inside.
 Willie explains that he has been alive the whole time, and had actually been abducted by shapeshifters, one of whom assumed his identity.

 At night, Garou transforms into WolfCop, and a strange, talking parasite resembling Willie emerges from Willie's stomach.
 Elsewhere, a group of scientists working for Swallows have secretly been constructing a cyborg named Frank, which later murders several people at a strip club.
 New recruit officers Daisy and Scott head over to investigate, and Scott is killed by Frank.
 Daisy calls for backup, and Garou and Tina arrive at the strip club.
 They manage to destroy Frank, but Garou is seriously wounded in the process.

 Willie drives Garou to the neighbouring town of Regina and meets with his sister Kat, an occult specialist whom heals Garou's wounds using a moon rock.
 Later that night, Garou and Kat head into the latter's bedroom, and Kat reveals herself to be a werecat before the two have sex.
 Meanwhile, Willie watches a television commercial featuring Swallows.
 When the parasite sees Swallows in the commercial, however, it bursts out of Willie's body and turns into a small, hostile shifter, whom Kat shoots and kills after it attacks Garou.